classiebit/eventmie-pro-docs/resources/docs/1.4/configuration.md

 ---

->{success} Eventmie Pro detects RTL language from the `rtl_langs` list and changes site direction accordingly.
+>{success} Eventmie Pro auto-detects RTL languages from the `rtl_langs` list and changes website direction to RTL.

 ---

 We've added some pre-defined RTL languages.
-If you're adding a language which is RTL and which is not included in the below list, make sure you add that language in the `rtl_langs`.
+If you're adding a new RTL language that is not included in the `rtl_langs` list, make sure you add it there.

 ```php